METALS-Copper falls on China stimulus uncertainty

 By Carrie Ho

-whether it will take more steps to shore up growth, with an
+on whether Beijing will take more steps to shore up growth, with

 for now.